EyasuTeshome/shifttracker/becoming-a-remote-professional/becoming-a-remote-professional-part-1.md

 ## Introduction

 The purpose of this lesson is to introduce the key skills needed to successfully work remotely.
-In this article we focus on punctuality as a remote work skills.
+In this article we focus on punctuality as a remote work skill.

 ### Why are remote work skills important?